andy-maier/immutable-views/docs/intro.rst

     >>> setview1.add('c')
     Traceback (most recent call last):
       File "<stdin>", line 1, in <module>
-    TypeError: 'SetView' object does not support item assignment
+    AttributeError: 'SetView' object has no attribute 'add'

     # Modifications of the original collection are visible in the view:
     >>> set1.add('c')